WhatsUpWhatcom/schoolboardexplorer/tag_racial-equity.md

 ## 2024-04-04 - LYNDEN_SCHOOL_DISTRICT (Minutes)

-The school board meeting minutes detail discussions and votes on various policies and proposals.
-Notably, the board considered a new position regarding unfunded mandates, ultimately deciding to "actively oppose" them.
-They also reviewed and approved an amended WSSDA Equity Statement, though motions related to diversity were not seconded and therefore did not pass.
-The board adopted Policy 2415, establishing a Performance-Based Pathway for High School Graduation.
-No action was taken on Policy 3421 regarding Child Abuse & Neglect.
-The meeting concluded with an executive session concerning the purchase or sale of real estate.
+The school board meeting minutes detail discussions and votes on several policy matters.
+The board considered and approved a new position for submission to the Washington State School Directors' Association (WSSDA) regarding unfunded mandates.
+They also voted to adopt Policy 2415, "Performance-Based Pathway for High School Graduation."
+A motion to approve an amended WSSDA Equity Statement failed due to lack of a second.
+A motion to approve an amended WSSDA position on diversity also failed due to lack of a second.
+The board will review the Board Handbook and Policy 1220 during their upcoming retreat.

 [View Full Text](https://raw.githubusercontent.com/WhatsUpWhatcom/schoolboardexplorer/refs/heads/main/data/countries/usa/states/wa/counties/whatcom/school_boards/lynden_school_district/2024/2024-04-04-minutes.txt)